 Geoffrey Stell is a buildings historian with specialist interests in Scottish castles and fortifications.
 Born in Keighley, Yorkshire, in 1944, he is married, and has a son, a daughter and four grandchildren.
 He has been a resident of West Lothian since 1971.

 He was trained as a historian at the Universities of Leeds and Glasgow between 1963 and 1969 when he joined the Royal Commission on the Ancient and Historical Monuments of Scotland (RCAHMS) as a historic buildings investigator.
 From 1991 until his retirement in late 2004 he was Head of Architecture at RCAHMS, responsible for all architectural surveying and recording work.
-Since 2005 he has served as a historic buildings consultant, tutor and lecturer, his principal teaching commitment being a course on historic building analysis which he gives at Edinburgh College of Art, University of Edinburgh.
+Since 2005 he has served as a consultant, tutor and lecturer in historic building analysis.

 Geoffrey is the author or editor of numerous books and essays on a wide range of subjects relating to Scottish building history.
 Principal single-, joint-authored and edited publications include (in chronological order):